artkonekt/acl/README.md

 # Concord (Laravel) Module For Handling Permissions And Roles

+### Pacakge Origins

-> This package is a fork of [Spatie's Permission v2.1.5](https://github.com/spatie/laravel-permission).
+This package is a fork of [Spatie's Permission v2.1.5](https://github.com/spatie/laravel-permission).
-> Reason for fork was to convert the package into a [Concord compliant](https://github.com/artkonekt/concord) module.
+Reason for the fork was to convert the package into a [Concord compliant](https://konekt.dev/concord) module.
->
-> **v1.0**: Most of the changes have been ported from Spatie v2.9.0
+As of **v1.0**: most of the changes have been ported from Spatie v2.9.0 Beginning with **v2.0**, this package no longer maintains compatibility and feature parity with the Spatie Permission package.
+The most important feature of v2 is the possibility of sharing Eloquent models with users.

 [![Tests](https://img.shields.io/github/actions/workflow/status/artkonekt/acl/tests.yml?branch=master&style=flat-square)](https://github.com/artkonekt/acl/actions?query=workflow%3Atests)
 [![Packagist version](https://img.shields.io/packagist/v/konekt/acl.svg?style=flat-square)](https://packagist.org/packages/konekt/acl)